Tempi road crash: Legacy

+In April 2017, the Tempi tunnel was opened, bypassing the old Athens-Thessaloniki national road.

-At the site of the accident, there is an octagonal marble monument which bears the photographs of the 21 children, in the middle it says the date "April 13, 2003" and has a flower on top.
-Below the monument, the following inscription is inscribed: "At this point, under the responsibility of the State and on the altar of profit, the 21 students of the 1st Grade of the Lyceum of Makrochori, Imathia, were sacrificed".
+At the site of the accident, a marble monument bears the photographs of the 21 fatalities with the inscription "April 13, 2003" and has a flower on top.
+Below the monument is the text "At this point, under the responsibility of the State and on the altar of profit, the 21 students of the 1st Grade of the Lyceum of Makrochori, Imathia, were sacrificed".

-Also, 750 meters above the accident site, there is an area that is also used for outdoor parking, which has a large plaque with the names of the 21 children and below it reads "They left on April 13, 2003".
-At this specific point, a Trisagion is held every April 13 in their memory.
+Another plaque nearby bears the names of the students with the inscription "They left on April 13, 2003".
+A Trisagion is held there every 13 April.

-Since 2016, every year, close to the anniversary of the accident, a running race has been held in Makrochori, with the participation of people of all ages from all over Greece (While people from other countries, such as Albania and Bulgaria, has also participated), which is called "Running of 21 Students", where participants are given commemorative medals and prizes.
-One of the village squares was renamed "Square of 21 Students".
+Since 2016, the annual "Running of 21 Students" race has been held in Makrochori.
+Participants are given commemorative medals and prizes, and one of the village squares was renamed "Square of 21 Students".

-In 2010, the Municipal Library of Makrochori was inaugurated, which is dedicated to the memory of the 21 lost children.
+In 2010, the Municipal Library of Makrochori was inaugurated, which is dedicated to the memory of those killed.

+In 2022, one of the survivors, who had suffered with pschological trauma since the incident, died by suicide.